 Schema for Products Without Reviews

-Your Product schema should still be present for products without reviews — it just shouldn't include the aggregateRating property until the first review comes in.
+Your Product schema should still be present for products without reviews.
+It just shouldn't include the aggregateRating property until the first review comes in.
 Most review apps handle this correctly by conditionally including the rating data only when reviews exist.
 Verify this by testing a product URL that has no reviews in the Rich Results Test.

 Advanced: Adding Review Schema Manually